JEschete/RA_Backlog_Timer/README.md

 Plan your retro gaming backlog by seeing how long each game takes to beat and 100% complete.

+## Important Note

+**These times are NOT RetroAchievements mastery times.**

+HowLongToBeat tracks how long it takes to *play through* a game, not how long it takes to earn all achievements.
+RetroAchievements sets often include challenges that go far beyond a normal playthrough, such as:

+- No-damage runs
+- Speedrun challenges
+- Collectible hunts with no in-game tracking
+- Multiple playthroughs on different difficulties
+- Challenge modes and post-game content
+- Missable achievements requiring careful planning

+As a result, the time to master a game on RetroAchievements can be significantly longer (sometimes 2-5x or more) than the HLTB completionist time.

+**This tool provides a general estimate of base game length to help you plan your backlog.** Actual mastery time will vary based on the achievement set difficulty, your familiarity with the game, and your skill level.

 ## Features

 - Pulls your Want to Play list directly from the RetroAchievements API